The architect elevator

 - Midlevels: Better decisions with models and patterns

-- Midlevels: Articulating architecture (diagramming and notations)
+- Midlevels: Articulating architecture (diagramming, notations)

 - Engine room: Internet-scale architectures